 We have now tested out WireGuard extensively with NordVPN and a few other VPN services that support it.
 We have found NordVPN’s implementation of the WireGuard VPN protocol, which they call NordLynx, offers the fastest speeds.

 Here we are using NordVPN with the WireGuard VPN protocol (NordLynx) with a server in Seattle (USA).
-We hit speeds of 445 Mbps on a 500 Mbps connection:
+We hit speeds of 755 Mbps with US servers.

 This makes WireGuard the fastest VPN protocol we have tested.